EHMC 2026 Conference Programme

 Mr Sriram Subramani, Solutionec, India - Who is investing what in primary health care?
 A trend analysis across 22 European Union Member States (ID 464)

-Dr Marius-Ionuț Ungureanu, School of Political Administrative and Communication Sciences Babeș-Bolyai University, Romania
+Dr Marius-Ionuț Ungureanu, MD, School of Political Administrative and Communication Sciences, Babeș-Bolyai University, Romania

 The following papers will be presented: